 A performance review, two- or four-year review, or promotion dossier should articulate a cohesive and impactful research and/or extension program.
 These documents should exhibit linked focus areas that build in a coherent direction and are consistent with the job description/distribution of effort under which the person is currently employed.
-Interaction and teamwork are strongly encouraged among research and extension faculty within the department, across college departments, the university, or at other institutions, and with other groups such as county agents, farm commodity groups, national, state, or local decision-makers, agribusinesses, and others.
+Interaction and teamwork are strongly encouraged among research and extension faculty within the department, across college departments, the university, or at other institutions, and with other groups such as county extension agents, commodity organizations, national, state, or local decision-makers, agribusinesses, and others.
 In preparing evaluation materials, faculty should explain how they worked as part of a team as well as outlining their specific contribution in helping the team succeed.
-Emphasis should be on what the research and/or educational program accomplished.
+Emphasis should be on what the research and/or extension program accomplished.
 Attention should primarily be focused on the quality of the scholarly output and the value of the research, teaching, and extension programs to academia and general society.
-This is more highly valued than a simple listing of publications, extension presentations, or courses taught.
+This is more highly valued than a simple listing of publications, presentations, or courses taught.

-The department also values professional service activities not directly related to excellence in publication and/or excellence in educational programs.
-These activities are, however, complements to excellence in publication and/or educational programs rather than substitutes.
+The department, college, and university also value professional service activities not directly related to excellence in scholarly materials and/or excellence in educational programs.
+These activities are generally viewed as complements to excellence in scholarly materials and/or educational programs rather than substitutes, though occasionally, professional service activities may rise to a level of commitment that warrants a change in a faculty member's distribution of effort.
 Examples of professional service activities include, but are not limited to, elected offices in regional and national professional associations, administrative service, participation in campus and student organizations and honorary societies, editorships of professional journals and other publications, service on university, college and departmental committees, and review work for professional journals as well as review of grants and project proposals.
 Service activity related to the expertise of the faculty member as well as awards for service performance are acknowledged as evidence of quality service engagement.

-The end-users of educational programs and the readers of faculty writing are frequently in the best position to evaluate scholarly contributions.
+The end-users of educational programs and the readers/users of faculty scholarly materials are frequently in the best position to evaluate scholarly contributions.
 The perspectives of students, extension clientele, research and extension colleagues worldwide, representatives of clientele groups, and public decision makers are often important inputs into evaluations of faculty performance.
 While no single evaluation instrument can succinctly and accurately measure overall quality, a set of formal and informal evaluations from a variety of appropriate resources should guide faculty in developing, modifying, and maintaining excellence in instruction, research, extension, and service.
-Thus, with the knowledge and agreement of the candidate, the Chair may request letters for promotion and tenure dossiers from faculty in other departments at UK, county agents or professional staff at UK, students, or non-academic professionals.
+Thus, the Chair may request letters for promotion and tenure dossiers from faculty in other departments at UK, county extension agents or professional staff at UK, students, or non-academic professionals.
 Those asked to write letters should have appropriate experience and expertise to evaluate the record and contributions of the candidate.
 Such letters should be placed in a separate section of the promotion dossier from either department faculty letters or external letters and should not substitute for the required external letters.

-While recognizing that evidences of excellence in educational programs and excellence in publication are consistent across all appointments, identifying more specific evidences related to performance in the areas of instruction, research, extension, and service can assist faculty members in program design and evaluation.
-The following are more specific evidences to guide faculty members in developing documentation for annual, biennial, and two- and four-year reviews and to provide a foundation for documents prepared for promotion and tenure dossiers.
+While recognizing that evidences of excellence in educational programs and excellence in scholarly output are consistent across all appointments, identifying more specific evidences related to performance in the areas of instruction, research, extension, and service can assist faculty members in program design and evaluation.
+The following are additional specific evidences to guide faculty members in developing documentation for annual, biennial, and two- and four-year reviews and to provide a foundation for documents prepared for promotion and tenure dossiers.